 AP (advanced placement) classes are offered in almost all high schools.
 These classes are harder because they are college-level material.
 At the end of each class there is a standardized AP test that, if passed with a certain score, can be worth college credits.
 Our daughter had taken enough AP classes in high school that she was able to shorten her required time at college by a full semester.
 That’s a big cost saving!

 No doubt about it though – AP classes are challenging and the end-of-class tests are very hard.
 But they are also very achievable for someone who makes it a priority to focus on achieving the results needed for credit.

 Complete the Free Application for Federal Student Aid (FAFSA).
 This will give you a list of options to help pay for college – including student loan options (that we don’t endorse) – but also grants that don’t have to be paid back.

 There are a number of tax credits available for certain households that quality.
 You can read about these credits at the Federal Student Aid website.
 Check out these different options, and also speak to your tax person, to see if you qualify and what benefit you might be able to gain from these.
 Note that most of them are “credits”, not “deductions”.
 A deduction lowers your taxable income level, so you save only a certain percentage (whatever your tax rate is) of the amount.
 But for credits, you can get a refund of the full credit amount – which is WAY better for you.

 Leveraging these five tips will help you be better prepared when the time comes for your child to attend college.
 The most important thing to remember is the first tip of the article: Start early.
 The longer you wait to start your college fund savings, the more you’ll need to save.
 Use time as your friend to help grow your investments and maximize your results.

-If you are interested in personal financial coaching, just contact us to discuss details.
+If you are interested in help from a fee-only financial planner and money coach, just contact us to discuss details.
 The average coaching session costs less than cable TV and can make a big difference in the ability to reach financial goals.